-MPHA strives for operational excellence, measured in terms of customer and employee satisfaction.
-Our nearly 300 employees are the heart of the agency.
+MPHA continues to strive for operational excellence, measured in terms of customer and employee satisfaction.
+Our 325 employees are the heart of the agency.
 Investing in the way we do business leads to savings we can apply to our other priorities-and better service to our families and community.